Norfolk Nocturnal Landscapes

 Saturday 25th Sept 2021

 The Norfolk Nocturnal Landscapes Photography Workshop is an opportunity for you to photograph one of Norfolk’s areas of outstanding beauty and mixing up things with a mixture of stunning artificial and ambient light.

 The area is full of amazing subjects such as windswept trees, grasses, and sand dunes.

-For many years shooting at night has been our tutor Dibs’s favorite genre of shooting.
-Shooting at night creates a whole different level of imagery that requires a lot of commitment to get right due to the challenges with working in remote and dark places, but once we show you the fundamentals behind working in this way you will be bitten by the need to shoot at night.
+For many years shooting at night has been our tutor Dibs’s favourite genre of shooting.
+Shooting at night creates a whole different level of imagery that requires a lot of commitment to get right due to the challenges of working in remote and dark places, but once we show you the fundamentals behind working in this way you will be bitten by the need to shoot at night.